Code-Institute-Submissions/SerenAppy-Web-App/README.md

 ## Introduction

 SerenAppy is a meditation web app which has been built for a local community Health & Wellbeing centre.
-It will be used during meditation sessions in conjuction with yoga classes.
+It will be used during meditation sessions in conjunction with yoga classes.

-It presents a landing page with options for how long the user wishes to mediatate for (time) and what visual and audio experience the user prefers (season).
+It presents a landing page with options for how long the user wishes to meditate for (time) and what visual and audio experience the user prefers (season).
 The user can select from the following options:
 ### Time
 * 2 minutes
 * 5 minutes